 My Employee is Ready to Jump Ship

-If you discover that a low performing employee is actively looking for another job or should leave your organization because of a “Who Cares?” attitude, don’t get upset.
-Because, even as an employee is getting ready to leave your organization there are at lest two opportunities.
+If you discover that a low-performing employee is actively looking for another job or should leave your organization because of a “Who Cares?” attitude, don’t get upset.
+Because even as an employee is getting ready to leave your organization there are at least two opportunities.
 Above all, employee turnover happens and it can be good for the organization as people with fresh ideas join.

 Leave Happy Opportunity

 First, you may have an opportunity for the employee may leave happy.
-To clarify, so many people leave organization angry and start negative word of mouth campaigns that can harm the organization’s or owner’s reputations.
+To clarify, so many people leave the organization angry and start negative word-of-mouth campaigns that can harm the organization’s or owner’s reputation.
 Consequently, you may have issues finding good employees in the future or worse you could lose business when the customers or clients hear negative things.